 …and help you gather all the necessary documentation as well as help you complete applications.

-Not only that, independent mortgage advisors are a fully regulated and insured body who are responsible for the advice they give.
+Not only that, mortgage advisors are a fully regulated and insured body who are responsible for the advice they give.

 That’s reassuring isn’t it!?